 While day to day management of the College is the responsibility of the Principal / Chief Executive and her Senior Leadership Team / College Management Team, the Governing Body plays a key role in monitoring, challenging and supporting the management teams, and this is done through a number of consultative forums in its commitment to staff, students and stakeholders – the full list is available in our Consultation Procedure

 The College has approximately 15,000 students accessing courses from entry level to higher education, and the Governing Body helps to ensure that the quality of education for all students is of a high standard.
 In addition to this, they also assess the effectiveness and use of resources, and also ensure that students have access to quality equipment and facilities, whilst maintaining the College’s financial stability.

-The Governing Body has up to fifteen College Governors (correct as of the 1st January 2018) drawn from business, professional, public sector and community backgrounds who bring a range of skills and experience to the Boardroom in their unpaid voluntary role.
+The Governing Body has up to sixteen College Governors (correct as of the 15th July 2019) drawn from business, professional, public sector and community backgrounds who bring a range of skills and experience to the Boardroom in their unpaid voluntary role.
 In return, they find that the role of a College Governor is very rewarding, as it brings them in contact with other individuals with a passion for the education and training sector.

 There are also a number of External Members (6) who only attend Committee meetings due to their experience and skill set, with a number of External Members also becoming College Governors as and when vacancies arise on the Governing Body.

 All College Governors and External Members act as individuals, representing the community at large.